 a review of Otto Matic, Pangea Software’s latest Mac-only 3D action game.
 And if you’re a bit uncertain about where to start in your foray into Mac gaming,

-from Apple can get you on your way.
+a new guide from Apple can get you on your way.

 Closer to home

 has gone gold master; it’s an action/strategy game set in a secret spy city in Russia that pits you and your team against menacing genetically engineered monsters.
 Graphics card and chip maker ATI Technologies Inc.

 reported improved revenues for the second quarter of its financial year, which ended in February.
 Ambrosia Software

 released Escape Velocity Nova, the latest edition of its epic space action/adventure game series.
 Graphics chip maker Nvidia Corp. was named